SimonDanisch/AbstractNumbers.jl/README.md

 ```

 Now, `MyNumber` will have all functions defined for it :)
-If you need some functions to behave diferentlyr, just overload those functions with your concrete type, than it should compose just fine.
+If you need some functions to behave diferently, just overload those functions with your concrete type!

 # Implementation